- 1. Name of the medicinal product

 6.5 Nature and contents of container

 Rhinocort Aqua is an aqueous solution of budesonide in either a 10 ml or 20 ml amber/brown glass (type II) bottle.
 Each bottle is fitted with a spray pump and contains either 120 or 240 actuations.
-Not all pack sizes may be available in the UK.
+Not all pack sizes may be marketed.

 6.6 Special precautions for disposal and other handling